 Having decided to establish this part of my journey, I then had to find a name.
 That is when memories of my early childhood came flooding back.
-I was born and raised in Mochudi, Botswana with the help of an incredibly nurturing grandmother Ntuka, my guardian angel, pictured above with my then 9 year old daughter Jamie in 2008, seven months before her sad and unexpected death.
+I was born and raised in Mochudi, Botswana with the help of an incredibly nurturing grandmother Ntuka, my guardian angel, pictured above with my daughter Jamie in 2008, seven months before her sad and unexpected death.

 Just in case you are wondering why?